 Sweet and playful, the Papillon has many fans as a companion dog.
 The breed also does well in competitions such as obedience and agility, due to its attentive nature and eagerness to please.
 The breed’s popularity and affectionate nature make it a popular choice for backyard breeders.
 Selecting a pup from a reputable breeder or rescue ensures you get a healthy dog with the personality Papillons are known for.

-There are several different breeds the Papillon is frequently crossed with.
-The mix aims to take the best features of each breed.
-The Paperanian is a cross between the Papillion and Pomeranian.
-The Chion, a mix between the Papillon and Chihuahua.
+There are several different breeds the Papillon is frequently crossed with to create special “designer” dog breeds.
+The Paperanian, for example, is a cross between the Papillion and Pomeranian.
+The Chion, is a mix between the Papillon and Chihuahua.
 A cross between a Poodle and Papillion is known as a Papipoo, while the mix of a Papillon with a Maltese is called the Papitese.

 |Generally healthy||Doesn’t like to be left alone|